RIFFDIDDYS/RIFFDIDDYS/README.md

 - 🌱 I’m currently learning ... how to make the best TMMMIDGT I have ever made.
 I have one I am building right know and I cant wait to hear if it sounds as good as I think.
 But in my head earlier - I was telling my Dad how I was gonna make the next one and I can not wait to hear what that sounds like.
 But the new design can attach I think to anything.
 Well things people have around the house.
 - 💞️ I’m looking to collaborate on ...
 On what I have made.
 - 📫 How to reach me ...
 Please let me learn how to code first so I can fill in some more of the above spaces.
-Would YOU like to know more about the instrument tonight?
-YES?
-NO?